PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 Copilot feels less transformative in itself, and more like a very good autocomplete.
 It makes you write code faster and spend less time on boilerplate.

-There's some things it's *very* suited to, though, like writing unit tests, or translating a program from one language from another.
+There's some things it's *very* suited to, though, like writing unit tests, or translating a program from one language to another.

 If anything, it feels a bit underpowered compared to the capabilities I *know* the model has.
 It only lets you do auto-completion and chat, but I wish it could also point out mistakes you made, suggest the next line to jump to based on your current edits, etc. VsCode has lots of very powerful affordances for language servers: refactors, assists, diagnostics, inlay hints, etc. I wish Copilot made more use of them.